 To be a successful student landlord, you need the right property(s).
 Students usually congregate in specific areas, which are typically close to campus and within easy walking distance of shops, nightlife, and other amenities.

 It takes time to find the right property.
 Bear in mind that the student market is cyclical, so you have to time your investment just right.
 Allow enough time for renovations after the sale has completed.
 Ideally, your property should be ready for students at the time when most students are looking for somewhere to live.
 Term usually starts in September, so students will be looking for their accommodation in the months leading up to term time.
+However, it isn’t uncommon for students to start house hunting from November onwards for the following September, as many students want to get a house secured before their exams start.
 If you get it wrong, you could end up with an empty property for up to 12 months.

 Maximise your rental income with HMOs.
 This allows you to let the property to 3/4/5+ students at a time.
 They have their own bedrooms and share kitchens, bathrooms, and communal spaces.
 If you go down the HMO route, check whether you need an HMO licence.
 Many councils now enforce HMO licencing.